akka/akka/akka-docs-dev/rst/java/stream-integrations.rst

 Integrating with Actors
 =======================

+For piping the elements of a stream as messages to an ordinary actor you can use the ``Sink.actorRef``.

-:class:`AbstractActorPublisher` and :class:`AbstractActorSubscriber` are two traits that provides support for implementing Reactive Streams :class:`Publisher` and :class:`Subscriber` with an :class:`Actor`.
+For more advanced use cases the :class:`ActorPublisher` and :class:`ActorSubscriber` traits are provided to support implementing Reactive Streams :class:`Publisher` and :class:`Subscriber` with an :class:`Actor`.

 These can be consumed by other Reactive Stream libraries or used as a Akka Streams :class:`Source` or :class:`Sink`.